-Peter Maurer, President of the International Committee of the Red Cross (ICRC)
+President of the International Committee of the Red Cross

-As President of the ICRC, Peter has a unique exposure to today’s main armed conflicts and the challenges of assisting and protecting people in need.
-He travels regularly to the major conflict theatres of the world including Syria, Iraq, Yemen, South Sudan and Myanmar.
+Peter has been President of the ICRC since July 2012.
 As the ICRC’s chief diplomat, and through the ICRC’s principled, neutral approach, Peter regularly meets with heads of states and parties to conflict to find solutions to pressing humanitarian concerns.

-In 2004, Peter was appointed ambassador and permanent representative of Switzerland to the United Nations in New York and in January 2010, he was appointed Secretary of State for Foreign Affairs and took over the reins of the Swiss Department of Foreign Affairs, with its five directorates and some 150 Swiss diplomatic missions around the world.
+In January 2010, he was appointed Secretary of State for Foreign Affairs and took over the reins of the Swiss Department of Foreign Affairs, with its five directorates and some 150 Swiss diplomatic missions around the world.

 “Wars are disrupters, humanitarians are connectors.
 One of critical jobs of humanitarians is to establish connections among people.
 The very essence of humanity is bringing people together.”